hubtype/botSON/source/index.html.md

   Currently only supports default `headers` to be used in every url request.

+* **delay**:

+  Time (in seconds) to delay sending any outputs.
+It can be a decimal number.
+This parameter can be overridden in each output.
+Defaults to 0.

+* **typing**

+  Time (in seconds) that the bot will display the "typing..." effect before sending this output.
+It can be a decimal number.
+If the typing effect is not supported by the messenger it will result in extra delay time.
+This parameter can be overridden in each output.
+Defaults to 0.

 * **context**

   Variables that will be always available at any state of the bot.
 They are recalculated every time there is an input, so, if a bot definition is changed, previous conversations will have updated variables.

+##literals

+TODO

+##session_timeout

+Time (in minutes) after the last user interaction to wait before the session is closed automatically.
+The default is `null` which means the session will never be closed automatically, only if a state with `"next_step": "exit"` is reached.

+##keep_session

+TODO

+##keep_trace

+TODO

+##early_typing

+TODO

+##analytics

+TODO

 ##triggers